-A few months ago I stumbled over a brief newspaper article on a new mobile document checking device.
+A few months ago, I stumbled over a brief newspaper article on a new mobile document checking device.
 I gathered more information at the manufacturer’s website and then contacted the company asking for more details.
 Today this device is on the brink to serial production.
-A few days ago I got a 3D-printed test device (pre-production) named DOCULUS LUMUS.
+And a few days ago I got a 3D-printed test device (pre-production) named DOCULUS LUMUS.
 The name comes from Doc = Document, Oculus = Eye & Lumus = Light.

-My first impression when I unpacked the device was, it really comes handy and with a weight of only 100g it will comfortably fit in your pocket.
+My first impression when I unpacked the device was, it really comes handy, and with a weight of only 100g, it will comfortably fit in your pocket.
 Dimensions are L: 10cm W: 6cm H: 3cm.
 Two AAA batteries are needed to operate.
-DOCULUS LUMUS was invented to test passports, ID cards and banknotes.
-A core focus in the development was to consider the need and wishes of experts which will use such a mobile device on the spot like police, border control, or bank staff.
-But also for me as collector and expert of historical passports such a device might be very useful to detect imperfections, alternations and forgeries.
+DOCULUS LUMUS was invented to test passports, ID cards, and banknotes.
+A core focus in the development was to consider the need and wishes of experts who will use such a mobile device on the spot like police, border control, or bank staff.
+But also for me as a collector and expert of old passports, such a device might be beneficial to detect imperfections, alternations, and forgeries.